Umuzi-org/syllabus-psm/content/scrum-master-training/index.md

 Being a scrum master is not only about understanding scrum but putting it into practice and teaching others about the best practices.

-Complete the [Scrum Master Training Course](https://www.udemy.com/course/scrum-master-training/).
+Complete the [Scrum master training course](https://www.udemy.com/course/scrum-master-training/).
 Once you have completed it upload a screenshot showing that it is complete to your Google Drive and submit.